 Your installer will take out the cylinder and convert the pipework so that the hot water can get straight to the taps.
 This will take up to 2 days to finish.

 Replacing a combi boiler with a system

-Replacing the 2 units is a fairly simple process, especially if you're planning to have the system boiler installed in the same place as the combi.
-While this would tend to only take a day to complete, system boilers also need a domestic hot water cylinder which will add another day onto the installation.
+Replacing the units is a fairly simple process.
+Especially if you're planning to have the system boiler installed in the same place.
+Swapping the boiler can be done in a day but you’ll also need a cylinder and new pipework.

 It's important to make sure there's space available for the hot water cylinder, as well as the hot and cold water piping, in a cupboard or loft area.